 - serial abuse in which the perpetrator seeks out and ‘grooms’ individuals.
 Sexual abuse sometimes falls into this pattern as do some forms of financial abuse;

-- long term abuse in the context of an ongoing family relationship such as domestic violence and abuse between spouses or generations or persistent psychological abuse; or
+- long term abuse in the context of an ongoing family relationship such as domestic abuse between spouses or generations or persistent psychological abuse; or

 - opportunistic abuse such as theft occurring because money or jewellery has been left lying around.

 Anyone can carry out abuse or neglect, including:

 - local residents;